nexendrie/rss/docs/index.md

 It is possible to insert also other elements and attributes to the channel and single items.
 It is rather simple.
 Firstly you need to create an extension which defines the additional things for channel and items and register the extension to the generator.
 Then you can add those keys to info parameter when generating the channel or data parameter when creating a new item.

-Extensions have to implement the Nexendrie\Rss\IRssExtension interface and are registered this way:
+Extensions have to implement the Nexendrie\Rss\RssExtension interface and are registered this way:

 ```php
 <?php